-Further details and dates will be available in the coming months.
+Further details will be available in the coming months.

 The Fair is not a competition, the emphasis of participation is on the development of children’s core scientific skills as set out in the primary science curriculum i.e. ‘working scientifically’ and ‘designing and making’*.
 Feedback from teachers who have been involved in the Fair indicates that, through the process of their scientific investigation, students also develop their literacy, oral language and numeracy skills.